Ambaright/ST558FinalProject/README.md

 # ST558FinalProject

-Having an error with the Docker stuff getting pushed to the repo, specifically with the docker image that was saved.
+Having an error with the Docker stuff getting pushed to the repo, specifically with some aspect of the docker image that was saved.
 Here is the code for the Dockerfile:

 FROM rstudio/plumber